Trump's AG pick to pledge protection for Mueller's Russia probe: testimony

-WASHINGTON (Reuters) - U.S. President Donald Trump’s attorney general nominee William Barr will pledge at his confirmation hearing on Tuesday to protect Special Counsel Robert Mueller’s investigation into whether Trump’s campaign colluded with Russia and will let the public know about the probe’s findings, according to prepared testimony released Monday.
+WASHINGTON (Reuters) - U.S. President Donald Trump’s attorney general nominee William Barr will pledge at his confirmation hearing to protect Special Counsel Robert Mueller’s investigation into whether Trump’s 2016 election campaign coordinated with Russia, according to prepared testimony released on Monday.

-“I believe it is vitally important that the Special Counsel be allowed to complete his investigation,” Barr said in prepared remarks.
-“I believe it is in the best interest of everyone – the President, Congress, and, most importantly, the American people – that this matter be resolved by allowing the Special Counsel to complete his work.”
+“On my watch, Bob will be allowed to complete his work,” Barr said in the prepared remarks ahead of two days of confirmation hearings before the Senate Judiciary Committee starting on Tuesday morning.

 Barr, a former attorney general under President George H.W.
-Bush, has come under criticism from Democrats after revelations that in June he sent Deputy Attorney General Rod Rosenstein a lengthy unsolicited legal memo that called Mueller’s probe into whether Trump obstructed justice “fatally misconceived.”
+Bush, also will address his prior criticism of Mueller’s probe, telling members of the committee that a memo he sent last year that called the investigation “fatally misconceived” only outlined his concerns that Mueller might be misinterpreting one aspect of the law.

 Mueller is investigating Russia’s interference in the 2016 U.S. presidential election, possible collusion between the Kremlin and the Trump campaign and potential obstruction of justice.

-Russia has denied U.S. intelligence agencies’ findings that it meddled in the 2016 campaign, while Trump has denied any collusion with Moscow and called Mueller’s probe a “witch hunt.”
+Russia has denied U.S. intelligence agencies’ findings that it meddled in the election, running an interference operation to spread disinformation and hacking political party emails.
+Trump has denied any collusion with Moscow and called Mueller’s probe a “witch hunt.”

+Barr has broad support from Republicans who control the Senate, but some Democrats have questioned whether he is the best choice to serve as the top law enforcement officer in the United States at a time when Trump is battling multiple legal investigations.

+Barr will emphasize his independence, telling lawmakers that he did not seek out the job and has not given Trump any assurances of loyalty.

+“As Attorney General, my allegiance will be to the rule of law, the Constitution, and the American people,” he will say.

-In his testimony, Barr said he has known Mueller professionally for 30 years and has confidence in his abilities.
+Barr said he has known Mueller professionally for 30 years and has confidence in his abilities.

 “If confirmed, I will not permit partisan politics, personal interests, or any other improper consideration to interfere with this or any other investigation,” Barr said in his written remarks.